How to Feedback: Facts, Follow up & Keeping it Real

 This is Part 3 of a series on how leaders can give better feedback, from a conversation with my friend and colleague, Annalise Koltai.

-Each newsletter has included a < 15 minutes video, key takeaways, reflection questions and resources.
-If you’ve checked them out, you will have grown the skills needed to give feedback so that your employees and teams do their best work.
+Each part includes a < 15 minutes video, key takeaways, reflection questions and resources.
+If you’ve checked them out, you are growing skills to give feedback so that your employees and teams do their best work.
 If you haven’t yet, no worries!
 Parts 1 & 2 are linked below.

-I’d love to hear how you’ve used the tips and tools and what you’ve learned.
-Email me here any time and if you have questions or FEEDBACK, grab some time on my calendar.
+I’d love to hear how you’ve used the tips and tools, what you’ve learned and if you have questions or FEEDBACK.
+Email me here any time.

 Here’s Part 3 👇🏻.